 LS: “When we initially conceived the idea, the underwear that we wanted to wear every day was neutral.
 We weren’t wearing purple or hot pink or red, so we wanted a palette of black, white, and some sort of peach.
 We’re continuing to reiterate on that idea.
 We recently added a slate grey.”

 How would you describe your brand messaging?

-Lauren Schwab: “Not only did we want to do something unique with the product, but we also wanted the message around underwear to be different.
-It wasn’t that you were wearing something to look good for somebody else, you were wearing something that made you feel good physically and also that you were proud to wear.”
+LS: “Not only did we want to do something unique with the product, but we also wanted the message around underwear to be different.
+It wasn’t that you were wearing something to look good for somebody else; you were wearing something that made you feel good physically and also that you were proud to wear.”